interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 tokens to pay for any expenses that it lacks cash to pay for.

-For more realism, we have removed crude parametrizations for moving rewards into the sell-pool or hold-pool -- all rewards are now moved into the hold-pool, and are stored in the order-books as having been "bought" for a price of zero.
+For more realism, we have removed crude parametrizations for moving rewards into the sell-pool or hold-pool -- all rewards are now moved into the `token-hold-pool`, and are stored in the order-books as having been "bought" for a price of zero.
 This makes the dynamic between rewards and trading more endogenous than before.